Blog Template Settings

 Canvas Settings for Growing Content

-Since your design is created to hold post content that will dynamically change, your design must also be set up to flex based upon the information that gets placed into your design.
+Since your design is created to hold post content that will dynamically change depending on the post it is displaying, your design must also be set up to flex based upon the information that gets placed into your design.

 Grow With Content Canvas Type

-This canvas type will automatically expand its height to accommodate the content that is being loaded into the placeholders.
+This canvas setting will allow the canvas to automatically expand its height to accommodate the content that is being loaded into placeholders.
 This is especially useful for canvases containing placeholders like Post Title, Post Excerpt, Post Content, Comments, Comment Form, Next/Previous Post.

 Tip: This setting is independent for Mobile and Desktop layouts so be sure to check the setting on both.